Tobias Kratzer: Career

 His staging of Lehar's Die Csárdásfürstin at the Stadttheater Klagenfurt was nominated for the 2015 Österreichischer Musiktheaterpreis in the category "Beste Regie" (Best direction).
 His production of Wagner's Die Meistersinger von Nürnberg at the Badisches Staatstheater Karlsruhe was nominated for the award Der Faust.
 In 2018, he directed a new production of Meyerbeer's L'Africaine – Vasco da Gama at the Oper Frankfurt as an interstellar drama of colonialism ("interstellares Kolonialismusdrama").
 Conducted by Antonello Manacorda, with Michael Spyres, Claudia Mahnke and Kirsten MacKinnon in leading roles, the story was told as a combination of directing the characters, visionary images and sound magic ("Personenregie, Bildvision und Klangzauber").
 He earned the Der Faust award for Wagner's Götterdämmerung, again in Karlsruhe.

 Kratzer directed Wagner's Tannhäuser for the opening performance of the 2019 Bayreuth Festival.
 It earned him the 2020 Oper!
 Award, regarded by the jury as a "clever, interpretative piece of entertainment" because he included the history of the Bayreuth Festival in a play within a play.

 He directed Die ersten Menschen, the only opera by Rudi Stephan, premiered at the Oper Frankfurt in 1920, there in 2023, with Andreas Bauer Kanabas as Adam, Ambur Braid as Eve, Iain MacNeil as Cain and Ian Koziara as Abel, conducted by Sebastian Weigle; a reviewer described the production as of "archaic force, biblical depth and even a pinch of humour".

 Kratzer is the designated Intendant of the Hamburg State Opera in the 2025/26 season.
+He directed Monster's Paradise, a satire/horror opera about a king-president in an oval office.